calalalizade/Chip8-rust/README.md

 ## Controllers

 The CHIP-8 system originally used a 16-key hexadecimal keypad (0-F).
-In the emulator, we map these keys to a modern keyboard layout for player input.
+In the emulator, I map these keys to a modern keyboard layout for player input.
 The default key mapping is as follows:

 | HEX Key | Keyboard Key |
 | ------- | ------------ |